/**

 The message system attribute to send Each message system attribute consists

-* of a Name
+* of a Name, Type, and Value.

 Currently, the only supported message system attribute

-.
-Its type must be String
+* is AWSTraceHeader.
+Its type must be String and its

 * value must be a correctly formatted X-Ray trace header string.